desmond-ong/psychWidgets/continuous_time_slider/README.md

 This Widget provides a slider that people can modify while watching a video.
 This allows the participant to rate, for example, how they themselves are feeling on a second-by-second basis, or how a character in a movie is feeling.
 The slider's value is captured every X seconds, and the data is stored in a vector.

-Currently it's a 100 point slider, set to be sampled every 0.5s, and you get to watch Cookie Monster play bowling.
+In the demo below, it's a 100 point slider, set to be sampled every 0.5s.
+Click on the demo to watch Cookie Monster play bowling!

 Demo: http://rawgit.com/desmond-ong/psychWidgets/master/continuous_time_slider/index.html